SolarRepublic/WHIPs/WHIPs/whip-005.md

 3. Must have its `data-whip-005-type` attribute set to `"account"`.
 4. Must have its `data-whip-005-chains` attribute set to a space-separated list of acceptable [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) identifiers.

 > NOTE: The `data-whip-005-chains` attribute may specify multiple chains, however this should only be used on a set of chains that have distinct Bech32 HRPs.
-For example, `"cosmos:cosmoshub-4 cosmos:secret-4"` is acceptable since "cosmos1" and "secret1" are mutually exclusive, however `"cosmos:secret-4 cosmos:pulsar-2"` is not acceptable since both chains use the "secret1" Bech32 HRP.
-Furthermore, `"eip155:1 eip155:56"` (Ethereum mainnet and BSC) is not acceptable since the address namespaces are indistinguishable.
+For example, `"cosmos:cosmoshub-4 cosmos:secret-4"` is acceptable since "cosmos1" and "secret1" are distinct, however `"cosmos:secret-4 cosmos:pulsar-2"` is not acceptable because both chains use the "secret1" Bech32 HRP.
+Furthermore, `"eip155:1 eip155:56"` (Ethereum mainnet and BSC) is not acceptable since the address namespaces are non-existant and thus indistinguishable.

 ##### Supplementals